naturalis/windows-openstack-imaging/README.md

 windows-openstack-imaging
 =========================

 Tools to create a Windows image for OpenStack on KVM.
-Setup is based on a KVM raw volume.
+Setup is based on a KVM RAW volume.
 When the image is ready, it needs to be converted to a qcow2 image.
 A RAW image is much faster than a qcow2 image.
-Download software mentioned in the Readme file in the Software directory and create a iso file.
+Download software mentioned in the Readme file in the Software directory.

-    genisoimage -J -iso-level 3 -o Software.iso Software

 ###  Start Windows on KVM